Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

 Day 4 OTTAWA

 This morning, enjoy a sightseeing tour of this lovely city on the banks of the Ottawa River and the Rideau Canal.
 See the Canadian Mint; the embassy district; and stately Parliament Hill.
 Visit the ROYAL CANADIAN MOUNTED POLICE STABLES, a tribute to Canadian heritage and history.
-Suggestions for this afternoon include a visit to the magnificent Canadian Museum of History or the array of restaurants and shops at lively Byward Market.NOTE:Due to seasonal hours, the Royal Canadian Mounted Police Stables will be closed and unavailable on the August 30, September 6, 13, 20, 27, and October 4 departures.
+Suggestions for this afternoon include a visit to the magnificent Canadian Museum of History or the array of restaurants and shops at lively Byward Market.NOTE:Due to seasonal hours, the Royal Canadian Mounted Police Stables will be closed and unavailable on the August 29, September 5, 12, 19, 26, and October 3, 10 departures.
+All dates are subject to availability of the RCMP Stables, and can become unavailable at any time.

 Day 5 OTTAWA–QUÉBEC CITY AREA